QUICK FACTS ABOUT THE RHINOPLASTY PROCEDURE

 Schedule a Rhinoplasty Consultation with Dr. Katz

-For more information about rhinoplasty and how it can improve the look (or breathing function) for your nose, please schedule a consultation with Dr. Katz.
+For more information, schedule a consultation with Dr. Katz.
+During the complimentary consultation he will listen to the concerns you have about your nose and discuss goals and anticipated results from Rhinoplasty Surgery.
 Call our office at 972-239-7005 or send us an email to set up an appointment.